 What is Emotional Intelligence?

 Emotional Intelligence isn’t quite as quantifiable as its pal Intelligence Quotient (IQ).
 Therein lies the first problem – it can’t be supported with data in quite the same way as IQ.
-As a result of school onwards and into our workplaces, IQ has traditionally been easier to measure and therefore carried more weight.
+As a result, IQ has traditionally been easier to measure and therefore carried more weight in schools and workplaces.

 EQ can be thought of as an individual’s abilities to be: